 2. Seek help

 Contact professionals and ask for their help.
-They’re the one who can guide you and can help you keep up your spirit in such a situation.
+They’re the ones who can guide you and can help you keep up your spirit in such a situation.

-Once you’ve walked out of a relationship, don’t make a mistake of keeping in touch.
+Once you’ve walked out of a relationship, don’t make the mistake of keeping in touch.

-Malignant narcissist would want to control you by anyway and won’t mind taking extreme measures to do so.
+In the case of extreme narcissism, they would want to control you in any way and won’t mind taking extreme measures to do so.

 So, make sure that you’re broken all contact and are not in touch with them at all.

 It is not going to be easy to deal with a covert malignant narcissist.
 So, if you’ve identified them and are ready to make an exit, calculate all possible outcomes.

 Make sure you’re prepared for the result and are ready to face it, no matter what.